vocascan/documentation/docs/vocascan-server/customPages.md

 ?> As with the config file, we also store our folder under `/root/vocascan`.
 You are welcome to use a different path, but remember to use it in the config as well.

-## Update vocascan config file
+## Update Vocascan config file

-After that you only have to update the config file so that your static pages are recognized and displayed by the server.
+After that, you only have to update the config file so that your static pages are recognized and displayed by the server.
+To achieve this, you just have to add the path to your desired static pages or redirects.

 This is an example configuration to show you how it can look like with the files created above.

+?> In our example, we created the volume for our files under `/root/vocascan/`.
+This is why we use this path as our absolute path.
+If you don't use Docker or used a different path, please make sure to use this.

 ```js
 ...